wittfabian/djangae/README.md

  * It is recommended that for improved security you add `djangae.contrib.security.middleware.AppEngineSecurityMiddleware` as the first of your middleware classes.
 This middleware patches a number of insecure parts of the Python and App Engine libraries and warns if your
    Django settings aren't as secure as they could be.
  * If you wish to use the App Engine's Google Accounts-based authentication to authenticate your users, and/or you wish to use Django's permissions system with the Datastore as you DB, then see the section on **Authentication**.
+ * **It is highly recommended that you read the section on [Unique Constraints](unique-constraint-checking)**

 ## The Database Backend